 When attaching your suppressor to the host firearm make sure they are both similar temperatures.
 If the suppressor is hot and the host is cool vise versa, they can become seized due to different rates of thermal expansion.
 To prevent this you can lightly thread on the suppressor so that it can acclimate with the host firearm.
 This typically takes no more than a couple minutes.
 Just make sure to properly tighten the suppressor onto the host before firing!

 This same concept applies to modular suppressors.
 When switching between long and short configurations be sure to allow the parts to acclimate before firing.
+For more information and to see some of these tricks and tips in action check out our How to Prevent Suppressor Lock Up Video/Article.

 Cleaning your Suppressor